Lensed stars in galaxy-galaxy strong lensing -- a JWST prediction for the Cosmic Horseshoe: Conclusion

 \item With the distance modulus of $\sim 46.5$ at redshift $2.4$ usually seen as a challenge that limits the transient detection rate, the high star formation rate ($\sim 140\,M_{\odot}\textrm{yr}^{-1}$ as inferred via SED fitting, additionally constrained by equivalent width of four emission lines) of the Cosmic Horseshoe overcomes this obstacle, and it could conversely be seen as a filter to screen out lower mass stars as transients.
 This enables a unique window looking at the highest mass stellar population at the cosmic noon directly.
 This is beneficial for studying the most recent star formation, where the light is dominated by the most massive stars.
 The detection rate would also be extra sensitive towards the slope of the initial mass function, and allow us to place constraints on the initial mass function during the cosmic noon.
 We predict that with two {\it JWST} observations with $5\sigma$ detection limit of $29\, m_{AB}$, the Cosmic Horseshoe would allow us to tell whether the initial mass function has significantly deviated from the local measurement. \end{itemize}

-The Cosmic Horseshoe is not the only GGSL system with a high recent star formation rate; systems at different redshifts, such as FOR J0332-3557 \citep[star formation rate of $\sim 20 M_{\odot}\textrm{yr}^{-1}$ at $z = 3.8$, ][]{Cabanac_2008, Citro_2024}, could also be perfect candidates to look for transients.
+The Cosmic Horseshoe is not the only GGSL system with a high recent star formation rate; systems at different redshifts, such as FOR J0332-3557 \citep[star formation rate of $\sim 20 M_{\odot}\textrm{yr}^{-1}$ at $z = 3.8$, ][]{Cabanac_2008, Citro_2024}, could also be perfect candidates to look for transients at different redshift, albeit the fact that they might not reach a high lensed star detection rate as we predict for the Horseshoe.
 With the upcoming era of sky survey led by Euclid and LSST, one can anticipate the many detections of more relevant GGSL systems \citep[e.g., ][]{Walsmley_2025, Lines_2025}.
 Deep imaging follow-up of these GGSL systems with {\it JWST} would create a very competent database of transient detection on top of cluster samples, substantially expanding our sample size of lensed star transients at a wide range of source redshifts.